Spring Classes 2024

 Class format:

-This class followed the typical structure.
-With lectures given by the professor and discussion sections led by TAs.
-The discussion sections were pretty hit or miss.
-It was some times frustrating that discussion sometimes included crucial information while other times the TA would show up 20 minutes late and rush through repeated information.
+This class followed the typical course structure.
+Lectures were given by the professor and discussion sections led by TAs.
+The discussion sections were hit or miss.
+Sometimes discussions included crucial information, while other times the TA would show up 20 minutes late and rush through repeated information.
 Both the TAs and professor rely heavily on the slides.
-Both exams, but especially the mid-term are based on information in the slides.
-There are 7 assignments and a mid-term and final.
+Both exams, but especially the mid-term are based strongly on information from the slides.
+There are 7 assignments, a mid-term and final.
 The two exams make up only 27% of the final grade, while the homework assignments make up 70%.
 The class takes a top-down approach to learning about networking.
 Meaning it starts with high level abstract concepts at the application layer and then works down through the stack to the physical layer.

 Assignments:

 There is one programming assignment, which you practice using socket in Python.
-It was the most interesting one even though there was a bit of confusion around with some broken code that the TAs had to fix.
-The other assignments are more typical homework assignments done with pen and paper.
-The typically asked questions from the slides.
-A lot of the questions were examples that were used to illustrate a concept.
+It was the most interesting one, even though there was a bit of confusion caused by broken/buggy code.
+The other assignments are more typical homework assignments.
 Some questions could be challenging and time consuming and others could be quick.
 Some of the most time consuming questions were on TCP.

 Exams:

 There are two exams, a midterm and a final.
 The midterm was extremely challenging.
-Most students didn’t have time to finish it and the class average was 61%.
-The midterm is curved, but in reality it did not raise the grades all that much.
-There was a lot of controversy around the midterm curve.
-Something I found frustrating was that the midterm a questions on really techinically detailed information that only appeared once in the slide.
-Such as the meaning a flag in a Wireshark packet.
+Most students didn’t have time to finish it and the class average was a 61%.
+The midterm asked some highly technically specific questions that only appeared once in the slide, such as the meaning of certain flags in common Wireshark commands.
+If you didn’t happened to remember that specific detail from lecture you were just out of luck on the exam.

-The final was in-person pen a paper and I found it to be a little easier though I do not know how I did on it.
+The final was in-person I found it to be a little easier.
 It asked questions very similar to the homework assignments.
 I spent a good 2 to 3 days studying for the exam.
 There was simply a lot of material to cover for the final.

 Overall:

-This was the most challenging and technical class that I took this term.
-Thankfully the homework assignment make up a majority of your grade because both the mid-term and the final are challenging.
+This was the most challenging and technical class of the term.
+Thankfully the homework assignment make up a majority of your grade, because both the mid-term and the final are challenging.
 There was a lot of needless confusion and poor communication from the professor and TAs that led to a lot of frustration amongst the students.
-I wish the professor did not rely so much on the slides and book material and actually spent time developing some of his own material.
-Occasionally, even the professor was confused by some of the material.
-I think this was because he simply did not review it ahead of time and then would get caught unprepared.
+The class could be improved by the the professor not rely so heavily on the slides.
+It is never enjoyable to attend a lecture in which the professor reads directly from slides for the entire 2 hours.
+Occasionally, even the professor was confused by some of the wording in the slides.
+This was likely because he was arriving to lecture unprepared and relearning the material as he was teaching.
 While this was my least favorite class this term it also provided a lot of practical technical information that has come up at my internship at NASA.

 Topics covered: